 There are many principles that allow you to create friendly interactions between users and interface.
 One of the most important is easing, that responsible for the speed of the animation, making it more realistic.
 The main types:

-Linear.
 Animations without any kind of easing.
 Linear animation seems unnatural, so we strongly advise you not to use it.
-The team of Princile absolutely agrees with us and suffers when someone uses it.
+The team of Principle absolutely agrees with us and suffers when someone uses it.

 More examples easings.net.

-For natural users communication with app interface or site don’t forget to design the animated transitions.
+For natural users communication with app interface or site we, a mobile application development company, don’t forget to design the animated transitions.
 They will help create a friendly interface and attractive microinteractions, your site or application will be much more pleasant.

 Submit your request (be it a detailed specification or just an idea) using our form bellow.